 Then the TTC discovered that the phrase 'Spadina LRT' frightened Spadina Residents, concerned that their local street was going to become a pedestrian unfriendly transit corridor.
 Streetcars were something they were more used to.
 As a result, the TTC chose a streetcar series route number when numbering its Spadina line 510.
 The Harbourfront stretch was going to be incorporated into the Spadina line on July 27, 1997, so it received the renumbering as well (although 604 continued to exist as a route number on some rollsigns a couple of years after the Spadina streetcar line's opening).

-As for the Harbourfront line, proposals came from a number of quarters to extend it to the CNE grounds, the closest major passenger generator.
-One route option would have moved the line north to an extended Esplanade (now known as Bremner Boulevard) and along private right-of-way north of Fort York.
-The stalling of the railway lands redevelopment killed that proposal.
-In 1996, the TTC commissioned the Conversion to Streetcars Report.
+Proposals had been made before to extend the Harbourfront streetcar to the Canadian National Exhibition (the nearest major passenger generator).
+One route option would have had the line jog north from Queens Quay, following an extended Esplanade (now known as Bremner Boulevard) and along private right-of-way north of Fort York.
+Stalled development in the railway lands between Bathurst and Spadina killed that proposal.
+However, in 1996, the TTC commissioned the Conversion to Streetcars Report.
 This report looked at ways the TTC could convert bus routes into streetcar routes with minimal expansion of Toronto's streetcar network.
-Of the choices examined, the only construction that the report recommended was bridging the gap on Queens Quay between Bathurst and Spadina.
-The Waterfront LRT proposal had foundered because there was insufficient development along the route to make the line useful as anything other than a development generator.
-By 1996, however, the area around Queens Quay west of Spadina was experiencing a development boom.
-The TTC anticipated that, within a decade, a line through the area could expect to carry as many as 11000 passengers per day.
+Of the choices examined, the only construction the report recommended was bridging the gap on Queens Quay between Bathurst and Spadina.
+A decade earlier, the Waterfront LRT proposal had foundered because there was insufficient development along the route to make the line useful as anything other than a development generator, but by 1996 the area around Queens Quay west of Spadina was experiencing a development boom.
+The TTC anticipated that, within a decade opening, a line through the area could expect to carry as many as 11000 passengers per day.
 Current transit arrangements were clearly insufficient for this demand.

-A number of proposals have come forward to extend the Harbourfront streetcar beyond the CNE grounds have risen and fallen.
-Early in the millennium, there was a proposal to connect Exhibition Loop with Dufferin Loop.
+To the west, plans to extend the Harbourfront streetcar beyond the CNE grounds have risen and fallen.
+Early in the millennium, there was a proposal to build a connection bridging Exhibition loop with Dufferin loop.
 Initially, this proposal was fueled by the prospect that TTC might replace its Roncesvalles and Connaught carhouses with a single carbarn located at the old Molson's Brewery site on Fleet Street.
 If such a move was made, it would only be prudent that this carhouse have more than one access to the rest of the streetcar network.
 However, the Molson Brewery site was redeveloped into condominiums, and a site for a new carbarn was chosen near Leslie Street.

 - Kerr, Tom.
 "Peterson may be forced to settle transit line row."
 The Toronto Star 8 Feb.
 1988: A6.